marklogic/marklogic-docker/README.md

 ```
 Example output will just contain a hash of the image ID IE: `f484a784d99838a918e384eca5d5c0a35e7a4b0f0545d1389e31a65d57b2573d`

 Wait for about a minute, before going to admin interface on http://localhost:8001.
-If MarkLogic Server is installed successfully, you should see an initialize button on admin interface to initialize MarkLogic Server.
-Once the MarkLogic Server is initialized, access Manage app server on  http://localhost:8002 to see all the app servers and databases information.
-Optionally you can check logs on admin interface from the logs tab.
+If MarkLogic Server is installed successfully, you should see configuration screen allowing you to initialize the server as per https://docs.marklogic.com/guide/installation/procedures#id_60220.

 ### Persistent Data Volume